Mark-777-0/SpotNote/README.md

 I have organized the code using prettier formatting

 I learned quite a lot about Flask Routes, CSRF, and SQLite while putting this project together.
-I worked with
+Also learned about proper python Venv usage, making Flask applications scalable via templates (passing in props instead of hard coding every page), inheritance of templates,

 ### Future and Things to Improve

 The websites elastic search function does not work yet, as Heroku wants me to put a credit card on file, but I did not want to do that.

 You cannot upload pictures or sound bytes yet, so some of the functionality is still lacking.
-Also hyperlinks are not yet allowed, so it's like a worse version of Twitter/Reddit.
+Also hyperlinks are not yet allowed, so it's like a lite version of Twitter/Reddit.

+There is no delete posts button, or login e-mail verification so moderation is poor.